-Overview This section describes how to use a tool such as VBScript to web-based Automation client that runs in Internet Explorer ar to communicate with CORBA objects in a remote web server. nd uses COMet Note: Before reading this section, ensure that you have read DCOM with COMet" on page 54. d "Using In This Section This section discusses the following topics: Specifying the Bridge Location page 62 The Supplied Demonstration page 64
+Overview This section describes how to use a tool such as VBScript to set Automation client that runs in Internet Explorer and uses COMe communicate with CORBA objects in a remote web server.
+1 Note: Before reading this section, ensure that you have read 'with COMet" on page 54.
+Using DCOM In This Section This section discusses the following topics: Specifying the Bridge Location page 61

+The Supplied Demonstration